Today, we’re venturing off the beaten path to explore 10 countries Americans can’t travel to, or move to, easily.

-In pole position, we have North Korea, or as it’s officially known, the Democratic People’s Republic of Korea (DPRK).
+Top of the list, we have North Korea, or as it’s officially known, the Democratic People’s Republic of Korea (DPRK).

 Prior to 2017, a few brave souls could visit North Korea through guided tours from China, via direct flights from Beijing, or over the Yalu River by train from the border city of Dandong.

 North Korea’s isolationist stance, the result of a political doctrine called Juche, along with ongoing tensions with the US, largely contributed to the travel restrictions.

 But now, North Korea is top of the list for countries Americans can’t travel to easily.